redis/redis-doc/commands/spop.md

 When called with the `count` argument:

-@array-reply: the removed members, or an empty list when `key` does not exist.
+@array-reply: the removed members, or an empty set when `key` does not exist.

 @history